dotnet/docs/docs/spark/tutorials/databricks-deployment.md

 ### Use spark-submit

-The [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html) command allows submission ONLY to a cluster that is created on-demand.
+The [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html) command allows you to submit a job to a new cluster.

-1. [Create a Job](https://docs.databricks.com/user-guide/jobs.html) and select *Configure spark-submit*.
+1. [Create a Job](https://docs.databricks.com/user-guide/jobs.html) and select **Configure spark-submit**.

-1. Configure `spark-submit` with the following parameters:
+2. Configure `spark-submit` with the following parameters:

       ```bash
       ["--files","/dbfs/<path-to>/<app assembly/file to deploy to worker>","--class","org.apache.spark.deploy.DotnetRunner","/dbfs/<path-to>/microsoft-spark-<spark_majorversion.spark_minorversion.x>-<spark_dotnet_version>.jar","/dbfs/<path-to>/<app name>.zip","<app bin name>","app arg1","app arg2"]
       ```

+3. Go to your Databricks cluster in your Databricks workspace.
+Under **Jobs**, select your job and then select **Run Now** to run your job.

 ## Next steps